insected/bobbae_gcp-wiki/Computer-Science.md

 ## Computer Science Ethics

 The FCA is part of the Association for Computing Machinery (ACM) which is making changes to encourage researchers to consider [societal impacts]( https://www.nature.com/articles/d41586-018-05791-w ).

+Computing professionals' actions change the world.
+To act responsibly, they should reflect upon the wider impacts of their work, consistently supporting the public good.
+The [ACM Code of Ethics and Professional Conduct]( https://www.acm.org/code-of-ethics ) ("the Code") expresses the conscience of the profession.